5.1.5. ORIGEN Module

 • case: the name of the case to consider the forward calculation.
 Note that the default name for the first case is “1”, second case is “2”, etc.

-• response: a block that defines the type of response (only type=NUCLIDE is currently supported).
+• response: a block that defines the type of response (see below for details).

 • step: the step index at which the relative change in the response will be analyzed.